 After graduation, Dailey decided to stay close to home and begin his collegiate career at Montcalm Community College in the fall of 2002.
 He shadowed professors in many departments before completing a podiatry shadow and deciding that was the career path for him.
 After graduating from Montcalm with an Associate of Science, he started at Ohio College of Podiatric Medicine in 2005.
 While there, he found a passion for sports medicine.

-He graduated from Ohio College of Podiatric Medicine in 2009 and began his residency with Doctor's College of West Covina.
+He graduated from Ohio College of Podiatric Medicine in 2009 and began his residency at Doctor's College of West Covina.
 This three-year surgical residency allowed him to travel around Southern California to aid in the treatment of patients with a wide range of conditions affecting their feet and ankles.

 The Dailey Family